-12 Top-Rated Tourist Attractions in Uppsala
+12 Top-Rated Attractions & Things to Do in Uppsala

 Bicycles are everywhere, and the many waterways and parks add to an overall sense of tranquility.
-Often, it's hard to remember you're in Sweden's fourth largest city, particularly if you're meandering through the winding streets of the old town.
+Often, it's hard to remember you're in Sweden's fourth largest city, particularly if you're meandering through the winding streets of the Old Town.
 Here, you'll discover plenty of quaint shops, cafés, and restaurants, as well as many of Uppsala's must-see tourist attractions.

 Boasting a magnificent 13th-century cathedral, Uppsala lays claim to city status while retaining the feel of a town.
-The river Fyris (Fyrisån) neatly bisects the city.
-The historic old town lies to the west, and the commercial modern town to the east.
+The river Fyris (Fyrisån) neatly bisects the city and can be explored aboard a fun cruise (dinner cruise options are available).
+The historic old town lies to the west of the river, and the commercial modern town to the east.
 If you lose your bearings, simply look out for the cathedral, which can be seen from almost anywhere.

 See also: Where to Stay in Uppsala

-1 Uppsala Cathedral (Domkyrka)
+1. Uppsala Cathedral (Domkyrka)

-Built around 1270 and consecrated in 1435, magnificent Uppsala cathedral is the city's most distinctive landmark.
-It has evolved and been altered numerous times throughout the centuries, including a major renovation between 1885 and 1893 in neo-Gothic style, which involved the addition of the tall-pointed spires, stained glass windows, and beautiful murals.
+Built around 1270 and consecrated in 1435, magnificent Uppsala Cathedral (Uppsala domkyrka) is the city's most distinctive landmark.
+It has evolved and been altered numerous times throughout the centuries, including a major renovation between 1885 and 1893 in neo-Gothic style.
+This extensive remodeling involved the addition of its twin tall-pointed spires, stained-glass windows, and beautiful murals.

 In the Silver Chamber, among other treasures, you'll find the gilded reliquary of King Eric IX (St. Eric), who was killed by the Danes in 1160.
 A gold brocade robe (c.
 1400) that belonged to Queen Margaret, ruler of the united kingdoms of Denmark, Norway, and Sweden, tops the collection in the north tower.

-Permanent exhibitions include Viking relics, such as priceless jewelry, medals, and swords; the history of Uppsala University; and Egyptian mummies.
+Permanent exhibitions include Viking relics, such as priceless jewelry, medals, and swords, along with the history of Uppsala University and a number of Egyptian mummies.
 Temporary exhibitions round out the museum's offerings.
 The spectacular University Art Collection in the main building is also well worth exploring.

-Address: Akademigatan 3, S-75310 Uppsala
+Address: Akademigatan 3, 753 10 Uppsala

 Address: Biskopsgatan 375105, Uppsala

-Overlooking the city, Uppsala Castle is the official residence of the County Governor and boasts a rich history.
+Overlooking the city, Uppsala Castle (Uppsala slott) is the official residence of the County Governor and boasts a rich history.
 Many of the events that shaped Sweden took place here.
 In 1567, a deranged and paranoid King Eric XIV ordered the execution of a group of noblemen in what became known as the Sture murders.

 Roughly four kilometers north of Uppsala lies Gamla Uppsala (Old Uppsala), where the land of the Vikings awaits.
 Spread across the landscape are more than 300 burial mounds, the last resting place of Viking Kings, Queens, and heroes of old.
 When Christianity took hold in the 12th century, Gamla Uppsala eventually boasted a cathedral on the site where the ancient church (Gamla Uppsala Kyrka) now stands.

-6 Editor's Pick Gamla Uppsala Museum
+6. Gamla Uppsala Museum

 The excellent timeline is a great way of getting to grips with this particular slice of Nordic history, and its eventual demise with the establishment of Christianity in the 12th century.
 This is an attraction for all the family and well worth a short bus ride from Uppsala town center.
-Guided tours can be booked in advance.
+English-language guided tours can be booked in advance.

-Address: Disavägen 75440, Uppsala
+Address: Disavägen 15, 754 40 Uppsala

-7 The Linnaeus Museum (Linnémuseet)
+7. The Linnaeus Museum (Linnémuseet)

 Throughout the house are exhibitions dedicated to Linnaeus' scientific achievements as well as personal belongings, mementos, furniture, and household items gathered over a lifetime.
 Run since 1937 by the Linnaeus Society, this is a wonderfully maintained shrine to Linnaeus, his life, and the extraordinary time of enlightenment and discovery in which he lived.
 Make sure to leave time for a stroll through the magnificent gardens.

 Address: Svartbäcksgatan 27, 75145, Uppsala

-8 Holy Trinity Church (Helga Trefaldighets Kyrka)
+8. Visit the Medieval Holy Trinity Church (Helga Trefaldighets Kyrka)

 Drawing visitors from across the globe are the murals, dating back to the Middle Ages, many of which are by the famous medieval painter, Albertus Pictor (Albert the Painter).
 Although German by birth, Pictor settled in Sweden where his work became renowned and much in demand throughout the country.

 Take a stroll through the trees; settle in for a picnic; stop to admire the magnificent flowers, which bloom through spring and summer; or preferably do all three.
-In the midst of a lily pond is the 'Island of Bliss' (Lycksalighetens ö) where visitors can take the weight off and admire the replica of botanist Carl Linnaeus' work table and chair.
-There's plenty for families to enjoy such as a playground, summer café, and open-air theater.
+In the midst of a lily pond is the "Island of Bliss" (Lycksalighetens ö), where visitors can take the weight off and admire the replica of botanist Carl Linnaeus' work table and chair.
+There's plenty for families to enjoy, such as a playground, summer café, and open-air theater.

-10 Uppland County Museum (Upplandsmuseet)
+10. Uppland County Museum (Upplandsmuseet)

-Housed in an old mill and dating from the 1760s, Uppland County Museum provides insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
+Housed in an old mill and dating from the 1760s, Uppland County Museum (Upplandsmuseet) provides insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
 The mill is also famous for being featured in the 1982 Ingmar Bergman movie Fanny and Alexander.

 Address: St. Eriks Torg 10, 75310, Uppsala

-11 Bror Hjorths House
+11. Bror Hjorths House

 The sculptures, paintings, drawings, and sketches here comprise the largest collection of his works and reflect his strong roots in folk art.
 Temporary exhibitions are on display in a new wing.
 After admiring all the artwork, you can purchase a coffee in the cafe and relax in the gardens.

 If you're a fan of his art, check out his six-meter-high statue, Näckens polska, outside Uppsala Central Station, which features a young couple dancing among flowers while Näcken plays his fiddle.

-Address: Norbyvägen 26 752 39 Uppsala
+Address: Norbyvägen 26, 752 39 Uppsala

-On the shore of Lake Mälaren, in the Uppland, about a 30-minute drive from Uppsala, the quaint village of Sigtuna provides a picture-postcard look at a typical Swedish village.
+Located on the shore of Lake Mälaren, in the Uppland, about a 30-minute drive from Uppsala, the quaint village of Sigtuna provides a picture-postcard look at a typical Swedish village.
 Sigtuna is Sweden's oldest surviving town, and you can see rune stones and the remains of ancient churches around town.